-European Network For Mental Health Service Evaluation
+European Network For Mental Health Service Evaluation (ENMESH)

 ENMESH - the European Network for Mental Health Service Evaluation - was established in 1991 under the auspices of the World Health Organisation, Regional Office for Europe.
 It is a network of active researchers in the field of Mental Health Service Research and Evaluation.

 ENMESH aims are:

 1) To develop and maintain a network of active researchers in mental health service research in Europe.

 2) To promote the development and dissemination of study designs, research instruments, mental health outcome indicators (including cost measurements), and relevant forms of statistical indicators.